lostb1t/replex/README.md

 # Replex

-Remix your plex hubs.
+Remix your plex hubs

 ![plot](./examplewithhero.png)

 ## Features

 - Merge hubs on home into one from different libraries.
-Aka have movies and shows in a single row.
+Aka have movies and shows in a single hub.
 - Remove watched items from hubs.
 - Choose between styles, shelf (default) or hero.
 - Auto load artwork for hero styles.